Burp Suite, Website Hacking

 Hit the Send button to pass the values for authentication, and over at the right panel of the Response section, we can see some alterations.
 Let’s check the same in the browser.

-From the below image you can see that as soon as we paste the copied value generated with the “Show Response in browser” option, we got landed directly over at the dashboard.
+From the below image, you can see that as soon as we paste the copied value generated with the “Show Response in browser” option, we land directly on the dashboard.

 However, the SQLi Login Bypass contains a number of other dictionary sets too, you can explore any of them if the payload within a specific dictionary is not working.